Symmetric Solutions to Symmetric Partial Difference Equations: Abstract

 \section{Abstract}

-This paper studies systems of linear difference equations on the lattice $\Z^n$ that are invariant under a finite group of symmetries, and shows that there exist solutions to such systems that are also invariant under this group of symmetries.
+This paper studies discrete systems defined by linear difference equations on the lattice $\Z^n$ that are invariant under a finite group of symmetries, and shows that there always exist solutions to such systems that are also invariant under this group of symmetries.

+{\bf Note}: Theorem 4.2 in [Symmetric Solutions to Symmetric Partial Difference Equations, ~Journal of Dfference Equations and Applications, ~31:3, 406-417, 2025, ~DOI: 10.1080/10236198.2024.2428380] does not charaterise ~{\it all} \phantom{i}the symmetric solutions to a symmetric system of difference equations on $\Z^n,$ as claimed.
+Thus, the statement on the dimension of the space of symmetric solutions is an underestimate.

+The correct statement appears in this arXiv version.
+Additionally, some typos have been corrected, and a few improvements incorporated.